14all-agency/shopify-llms-txt-directory/https-oceanfrontproducts-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0725/6902/8856/files/14141648465104640654_2048.jpg?v=1754883085
     Price: $55.02 USD
-- [Sports Warmup Hoodie - Football Sunset Fan at Stadium Design](https://oceanfrontproducts.com/products/sports-warmup-hoodie-football-sunset-fan-at-stadium-design): This Men's Sports Warmup Hoodie features a vibrant design of a football stadium with a fan in the crowd at sunset, perfect for sports enthusiasts.
+- [Sports Warmup Hoodie with Extra Light Fabric for Fans](https://oceanfrontproducts.com/products/sports-warmup-hoodie-football-sunset-fan-at-stadium-design): This Men's Sports Warmup Hoodie features a vibrant design of a football stadium with a fan in the crowd at sunset, perfect for sports enthusiasts.
 Made of 100% moisture-wicking polyester, this hoodie is perfect for staying cool and dry during any physical activity.
 With an extra light fabric and UPF +50 sun protection, this hoodie is both functional and stylish.
 Assembled in the USA with globally sourced parts.Product features- 100% Polyester fabric for durability- Moisture-wicking material for staying cool- UPF +50 sun protection- Extra light fabric for comfort- Assembled in the USACare instructions- Do not dryclean- Do not iron- Tumble dry: low heat- Do not bleach- Machine wash: cold (max 30C or 90F)
-  Updated: 2025-09-12T09:23:49Z
+  Updated: 2025-10-18T00:00:10Z
   Vendor: Oceanfront Products
   Product Type: All Over Prints
   Availability: Available